datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 single :command:`datalad run-procedure` command, and users subsequently face minimal technical overhead to interact with the data store.

+The infrastructural changes are accompanied by changes in the mindset and workflows of the researchers that perform analyses on the cluster.
 By using the data store, the institutes work routines are adjusted around DataLad datasets: Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the